DrFaust92/bitbucket-go-client/docs/PullrequestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugDefaultReviewersTargetUsernamePut**
-> RepositoriesWorkspaceRepoSlugDefaultReviewersTargetUsernamePut(ctx, repoSlug, targetUsername, workspace)
+> Account RepositoriesWorkspaceRepoSlugDefaultReviewersTargetUsernamePut(ctx, repoSlug, targetUsername, workspace)
 Add a user to the default reviewers

 Adds the specified user to the repository's list of default reviewers.
 This method is idempotent.
 Adding a user a second time has no effect.